GoogleChrome/web.dev/src/site/content/en/blog/promises/index.md

 This doesn't catch images that errored before we got a chance to listen for them; unfortunately the DOM doesn't give us a way to do that.
-Also, this is loading one image, things get even more complex if we want to know when a set of images have loaded.
+Also, this is loading one image.
+Things get even more complex if we want to know when a set of images have loaded.